 We cherish honesty and strong moral principles, and everyone in our team fulfils these criteria.
 Finishing deliverables on time and being responsible for our actions, are the two major ways we practise integrity at Knitter.
 When building something that will resonate with people at a foundational level, one cannot help but be sincere and honest.

 “The mark of Friendship is not that help will be given when the pinch comes (of course it will) but that, having been given, it makes no difference at all” - C.S.
 Lewis, The Four Loves

 Every employee at Knitter is indispensable and performs specific tasks.
 No dream is too big if all these people come together and work shoulder to shoulder.
 They work even better if they know someone will have their backs.
 What we have ensured is that no one feels helpless or left behind on this journey.

 “We can never work alone to bring great multiplication.
 It has to happen through unity & diversity” - Loren Cunningham

-Having diversity at the organisation is important as it can converge various cultures, ideas and people, bringing out the best in everyone.
+A culturally diverse organisation can converge various cultures, ideas, and people, bringing out the best in everyone.
 Knitter has representation from all corners of India.